lslguru/easy-gacha/README.markdown

 * Auto-configure new inventory
 * Save data in localStorage, export/import JSON
 * Stats display with auto-reload
+* If price is zero
+    * Max per purchase = 1 (no way to tell how many times to play, update buy buttons)

     // We have to build a list in memory of the items to be given in a folder.
 To
     // prevent out of memory errors and exceedlingly long-running scripts (e.g.